Burhan7777/InstaBuddyNew/WTDN.md

 14) Create Stories page: DONE
 15) Create highlight tray:
 16) Move dp and name to left and add followers and following: CANCEL
-17) Add likes on post , reels:
+17) Add likes on post:
-18) Views on reels:
+18) Views on reels: DONE
-19) play button on reels:
+19) play button on reels: DONE
 20) Time on stories:
 21) Add circular progress bar to the shimmer effect of posts , reels and stories:
 22) Add a download manager :